 Two photographs by acclaimed Houston-based filmmaker, Cary Fagan— who has shot projects for Solange Knowles, including her 2019 Marfa visual album “When I Get Home”, an album cover for ASAP Rocky, and whose images appeared in Antwaun Sargent’s 2019 exhibition, “The New Black Vanguard” — are included in the show.
 Blood Shed and Dinner Table executed in January 2020 during Fagan’s residency in Italy are available at a price up to $1,200.
 Elsewhere in the selling exhibition is Los-Angeles based painter, Yoyo Lander’s monumental three figure triptych HAVE TEARS, priced at $35,000.
 The artist has held a series of solo shows, most recently at Los Angeles-based arts collective, Band of Vices.

 Ross-Sutton hopes to sell works to collections with long-term promise.
 And so far, none of the fifteen Amoako Boafo works she has placed in private collections have yet surfaced at auction.
-To protect artist markets from speculative buyers, she cites dealing works to judicious collectors and longer period resale terms in sales contracts as key strategies.
+To protect artist markets from speculative buyers, she cites dealing works to judicious collectors and longer period resale terms in sales contracts, including the incorporation of a ‘Projansky Agreement’ (a set of terms meant to ensure artist re-sale rights) as key strategies.

 The initiative, Sutton argues, is a step in the right direction for the auction behemoth.
 Christie’s is relinquishing any direct financial interest in the project, with all proceeds going to the artists.
 What the firm gains is an introduction to new clients and crucial collectors data.
 As online channels are drawing in buyers at lower price points, auction houses are looking for ways to connect with an emerging class of new buyers.
 Those who register and transact in the online sale, a portion of whom Ross-Sutton will be liaising with directly, are potential long-term clients for the auction house.